Casuistics: Cure of a treatment resistant (Terbinafine, Ciclopirox)

 Increased Hygiene: The ointments were rubbed in with single use nitril gloves.
 Knee highs and long sleeved cotton underwear shirts were used to minimize fungus spread.
 These clothings were daily changed (washing: knee highs at 40C with desinfecting washing powder, cotton shirts at 65C, cotton bedclothes weekly at 95C).
 Water was absorbed by paper towels after body washing to avoid infestation of towels with desquamated fungal spores.
 This was efficient because no infection of other family members occurred during the entire treatment.

 Further Development of treatment (Jul-Dec 2021): Duogalen was only used to calm strong itching to avoid changes of skin structure.
 Batrafen and Lamisil were applied in the morning, at noon, in the evening and once during the night.
 Itching and pain was lowered but the lesions were still growing.
 The treatment prevented efficiently the formation of open lesions by scratching.
-The alternating additional administration of Daktar (Miconazol 2%) or Canesten (Clotrimazol 1%) cremes between the application of the other ointments was without effect during a two week period concerning lesion size. treatment was continued with Batrafen and Lamisil in the morning and evening supplemented by systemic Terbinafine (250mg, once a day).
+The alternating supplementary administration of Daktar (Miconazol 2%) or Canesten (Clotrimazol 1%) cremes between the application of the other ointments was without effect during a two week period concerning lesion size. treatment was continued with Batrafen and Lamisil in the morning and evening supplemented by systemic Terbinafine (250mg, once a day).
 The lesions stopped growing and a relief of symptoms was observed without diminution of lesion size.
 Loss of hair and general weakening occurred after 4 weeks of treatment making it difficult to climb the stairs to the 1st floor of the house, phenomena that had never been observed before.
 As a consequence, systemic treatment was stopped after five weeks.
 The observed well known side effects of Terbinafin treatment were fully reversible.

 At this point it was clear that systemic Terbinafine in conjunction with topic Terbinafine and Ciclopirox calmed symptoms but were unable to efficiently eliminate fungus growth.
 Terbinafine acts by inhibition of fungal cell wall synthesis (2), while Ciclopirox chelates Fe3+ ions (3), thus inhibiting the action of several important biomolecules amongst them the hydrogen peroxide (H2O2) degrading katalase of fungal spores (4).
 Fungal spores are sensitive to oxidation without catalase protection.
 Reactive oxygen molecules like H2O2, O2- od OH. produced by tissue macrophages or granulocytes can inactivate fungal spores in tissues but the mechanisms were not sufficietly strong in this case.